-When you’ve completed the application, print it out, sign it and send it in or visit a local BMO branch, along with a photocopy of your 2 pieces of ID.
+When you’ve completed the application, print it out, sign it and send it in or visit a local BMO branch, along with a photocopy of 1 piece of government issued photo ID.
 Once your account has been approved, you’ll get your Welcome to BMO InvestorLine email, which will guide you through setting up your account.

 Open an account